barkin-kaplan/python-matching-engine/README.md

 This matching engine is designed for efficient order matching in financial markets.
 It utilizes a combination of data structures to optimize matching performance and manage price levels and orders.
 The order book is represented using **Red-Black Trees** as key-value pairs for each side (buy and sell), where the values are **doubly linked lists** combined with **hash maps** for fast cancellation and replacement after finding the price level.

 ## Performance Overview
-The insertions are on average done in sub milliseconds (i.e. in the orders of microseconds).
+The insertions are on average done in sub millisecond (i.e. in the orders of microseconds).

 ### Features